Why is air quality so important?

 VOCs including formaldehyde are released from adhesives, upholstery, cleaning agents, carpeting, etc. and can cause health issues.
 These are most commonly found in newly renovated or new buildings.

-Generally 8 to 10 Liters of fresh air ventilation per second per person is recommended in order to enhance indoor air quality.
+Generally about 26 m3/hr of fresh air ventilation per person is recommended in order to enhance indoor air quality.

 Robert C. Bishop from BRANZ in NZ carried out a controlled study in 1987 on Ventilation to reduce indoor condensation.
 Condensation leads to mold growth, one of the major causes of SBS.
 He demonstrated the close relationship between 1) heating and 2) number of air changes in reducing condensation in an insulated house.
 The house modeled was a single storey 10m*10m house with 20m2 of windows.